-For example, Rebecca Swanson is a certified life coach and understands how to empathise and work with clients to get them to where they need to be.
+For example, Rebecca Swanson is a certified Neuro Linguistic trainer, has a Bachelor of Arts - Psychology and understands how to empathise and work with clients to get them to where they need to be.
 She also trained as a psychologist, so she has depth of skills in this area.

 2. Communication skills

 We often don’t think about communication until it doesn’t happen.
 But for our coaches, it’s essential.
 Whether they are presenting, or running a workshop, or hosting a GG board, they're communicating with our clients.
 Building rapport with our clients is so important to us.

 We’re also big on getting organised.
 Making sure that our coaches deliver all the things that we ask them for.

 It’s two-way accountability.
 We and our coaches work hard to deliver a great experience for our members and for anyone who is attending our events.